Company

 1975

-Foundation of SITEC GmbH
+Founding of SITEC GmbH

 1980

-Expansion and extension of the product range
+Expansion and diversification of the product range

 1990

-Reunification and mobile banking boom
+Reunification and boom of mobile banks

 1996

-Expansion of the production areas
+Expansion of production areas

 1997

-Electronic locker system - foundation LockTec GmbH
+Electronic locker system - Founding of LockTec GmbH

 2001